 Other sources may also be located within the P-C region, in areas designated as MRZ-3.
-These potential deposits were not tested or evaluated by the Department of Conservation and their utility is not known at this time.
+There are other sources of aggregate that have not been These potential deposits were not tested or evaluated by the DOCDepartment of Conservation and their utility has not been established is not known at this time.
 No estimates of the mineral reserves in these other aggregate sources were made by the State in its 1988 classification report.
-Such other sources of aggregate material include:
+These Such other sources of aggregate material include: